saboyle/LeavingCareWiki/Money.md

 If you think you're not being paid properly or you're having money problems with your employer, contact Citizens Advice [https://www.citizensadvice.org.uk/work/pay/getting-paid-less-than-minimum-wage-or-living-wage/](https://www.citizensadvice.org.uk/work/pay/getting-paid-less-than-minimum-wage-or-living-wage/)

+If you are on a low wage and you are over 18 you can apply for **Universal Credit** see above

+For everyone under 18 you should contact your personal advisor at the council

+p
 *